9. We Have Renounced Dishonesty

-Addiction thrives in secrecy, and deceit is its lifeblood.
-A turning point for our loved ones ensnared in addiction occurs when they recognize the role secrecy and deceit play in enabling their challenges and addictions.
+Bad choices thrive in secrecy, and deceit is its lifeblood.
+A turning point for our loved ones occurs when they recognize the role secrecy and deceit play in enabling their bad choices.
 When our loved ones lie to us or deceive us and minimize their bad behavior, we lose trust in them.
 Without trust, it is hard to overcome our fear and worry about what our loved ones may be doing in our absence.
 For example, if they tell us they are going to the store, we may wonder whether they are lying and actually intend to engage in inappropriate behavior.
 This distrust creates barriers in our communication and in our relationship.
 We may find ourselves constantly worrying about what our loved ones are doing and may take steps to monitor their behavior.

 But while we may not now be able to fully trust our loved ones, we can trust the Lord and His protection.
 He helps us effectively cope with the many worries and fears we encounter.
 He provides us with assurances through His Spirit that help us find peace and hope.
 Nephi declared, “O Lord, I have trusted in thee, and I will trust in thee forever” (2 Nephi 4:34; see also Alma 58:11).

 How will trusting the Lord help you when you struggle to trust your loved one?

 Encouraging Honesty from Our Loved Ones